Email: birdtours [at] sasktel.net

 All proceeds support Living Sky Wildlife Rehabilitation charity.

-For many years, our Saskatchewan Whooping Crane tours led by Stan Shadick have found groups of 10 - 30 birds feeding during fall migration.
+For many years, our Saskatchewan Whooping Crane tours led by Stan Shadick have found groups of 10 – 30 birds feeding during fall migration.
 In 2018, we found a single flock in excess of 150 whoopers!
-In 2019 and 2020, there were several flocks totaling over 100 individuals.
-In 2021, between 30 and 100 individuals were present during our tours between September 17 and October 24.
+In 2019 2020 and 2025, there were flocks totaling over 100 individuals.
+In 2025, a record 196 Whooping Cranes were seen on a single day.

 The population recovery of the endangered Whooping Crane has become a tremendous success story for wildlife conservation.
-The Canadian population of these birds once dipped as low as 15 individuals but now exceeds 500 birds.
-In 2022, 95 nests were counted on their breeding grounds in Wood Buffalo National Park and 68 young cranes were counted at the end of summer.
+The Canadian population of these birds once dipped as low as 15 individuals.
+In January – February 2025, the population estimate was 557 birds.
+In summer 2025, 116 nests were counted on their breeding grounds in Wood Buffalo National Park and about 66 young cranes were counted at the end of summer.

-In 2023, we are planning both 1-day and 2-day custom private tours from mid-September through late-October to look for Whooping Cranes and/or Sandhill Cranes.
+In 2025 and 2026, we are planning both 1-day and 2-day custom private tours from mid-September through late-October to look for Whooping Cranes and/or Sandhill Cranes.
 We also plan 3-hour late afternoon private Sandhill Crane tours.

 These 2 species of cranes are usually found in different locations.
 We often find Sandhills in flocks of 500 to several thousand.
 We will also be on the lookout for large flocks of Canada, Cackling, Snow, Ross’s and Greater White-fronted Geese as well as ducks, swans plus songbirds including Harris’s Sparrow and Rusty Blackbird.
 We regularly find several roosting flocks containing over 100,000 Snow Geese!
 You may view the birds using our high quality spotting scope.